 Or other weapons of mass destruction.
 In other words, chemical and biological.
 Although they don't quite the attention of nuclear weapons, perhaps because they don't produce quite as big of a boom, they are classified as weapons of mass destruction for a reason.
 In fact biological weapons are actually deadlier that nuclear ones, pound for pound, if only they could be made reliable and safe for their user.
 See stats here The title of the article comes from a quote from the Iranian speaker of parliament in The Eighties, perhaps best capturing in this phrase what they are, very destructive weapons, that are much cheaper and easier to produce than nuclear weapons.

-Agents: There are four main types of lethal agents, Blister, Blood, Nerve and Choking
+Agents: There are two types of "less lethal" agents: Tear gas (with various subtypes) and pepper spray.
+There are four main types of lethal agents, Blister, Blood, Nerve and Choking

 Biological WarfareLike chemical warfare, this one is very old.
 Medieval would throw corpses at each other during sieges.
 Black death in Europe started when the Tartars besieging Caffa in modern day Ukraine catapulted their plague infected corpses over the wall.
 When people fled the city, they took the disease with them.
 The US, meanwhile, committed one of the world's most lethal genocides against the Native American tribes by spreading smallpox, syphilis, and other diseases among other acts of war - killing, according to some figures, 90% of the Native population of North America (although how intentional this was is disputed; much if not most of the dying happened long before the English reached Jamestown, with the plagues coming accidentally from contact with the Spanish in Mexico and Florida).
 In modern times, we have only started to have the technology to grow pathogens in the 20th century.
 During World War 2, the infamous Unit 731 experimented with live human subjects.
 After Japan's surrender, the unit was given full immunity in exchange for its information.
 The US and the Soviet Union engaged in an arms race over biological warfare, at a time when the nuclear arms race was more noticeable.
 Eventually Nixon signed a treaty with the Soviet Union pledging to destroy their arsenals.
 Still the danger remains as the anthrax attacks after 9/11 show.
 Countries suspected of having or having Biological Weapons programs include the United States, Russia, North Korea, Israel, and Syria, among others.
 The American and Russian stockpiles are generally regarded as genuinely defensive research programs to find effective ways to counter the potential use of biological agents.
 The others are a bit more complicated/suspicious.
 Israel and Syria in particular have a peculiar one going: each one claims that its program is offensive and the other is defensive.
 The root cause of the problem from the Syrian perspective is that Israel has nukes and Syria doesn't have a deterrent; thus any "offensive" uses it thinks of are therefore defensive.
 The root cause of the problem from the Israeli perspective is that even in the absence of Israeli nukes, the Syrians would hate Israel enough to develop biological weapons anyway, and so both the nuclear program and the biological program are "defensive" deterrents.
 Yes, the logic of weapons of mass destruction can get quite counterintuitive.